Cache Creek in Capay Valley

 Maps: Delorme N Cal, AAA Sonoma and Mendocino, Topo

-Season: Spring and early summer, dam release
+Season: Spring and summer, rain or dam release

 Agency: BLM, private, guided Whitewater Rafting

-Notes: © 1998-2016 Bill Tuthill, CreeksYahoo, thanks to Randy Hodges
+Notes: © 1998-2024 Bill Tuthill, CreeksYahoo

-This is one of the most popular whitewater runs in California, owing to reliable summer flows and proximity to population centers.
+This is one of the most popular whitewater runs in California, owing to semi-reliable summer flows and proximity to population centers.
 Many fun class II+ rapids are concentrated in a short distance.
 Water quality is improved by north fork releases from Indian Valley reservoir; the whole place seems greener since native Americans built a casino in Brooks.

 Cache Creek has become big with the “short boat” set because it contains many good play spots.
 There are fewer rafters than on the South Fork American, so park-and-play kayakers don't mind pulling into an eddy and waiting for inner-tubers and self-guided commercial boaters to pass by.
 On summer weekends you see a large number of self-guided kayakers, mostly in 2-person inflatables.
 Related to this is an odd sight: a guide with a flag telling customers how to enter Mother Rapid.